learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 }
 //source: https://reactjs.org/docs/react-component.html#constructor
 ```
 Note that in contrast to the previous example, we take `props` as an argument to the constructor.
-This is because we actually are making use of the props to set an initial state - if we aren't using props to do this, then we need not include `props` as an argument to the constructor.
+This is because we are making use of the props to set an initial state - if we aren't using props to do this, then we need not include `props` as an argument to the constructor.

 ## Mounting

-In the mounting (or creation, or "setup") phase, we have access to two  **lifecycle methods**:**`componentWillMount`**, and **`componentDidMount`**.
+In the mounting (or DOM creation, or "setup") phase, we have access to two  **lifecycle methods**: **`componentWillMount`**, and **`componentDidMount`**.

 ### `componentWillMount`